gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `Project.normalization`
 - `GroovyCompile.groovyCompilerJvmVersion` and `javaToolChain` properties
 - `JavaVersion.VERSION_11` constant along with `isJava11()` and `isJava11Compatible()` methods
+- all pre 4.0 incubating APIs have been promoted
+- parallel task execution
+- continuous build
+- composite build
+- the `java-gradle-plugin` plugin
+- the `distribution` plugin
+- the `jacoco` plugin
+- the `build-init` plugin

 ### The `--no-rebuild` option is no longer deprecated